Find fence contractors in Idaho (2026)

 How much does a privacy fence cost in Idaho?

-A standard 150-linear-foot wood privacy fence in Idaho costs $2,100 to $5,400 installed.
-Vinyl privacy fencing runs $2,850 to $7,500.
-Idaho prices generally run 5% to 10% below national averages.
+A standard 150-linear-foot wood privacy fence in Idaho costs $2,200 to $5,800 installed.
+Vinyl privacy fencing runs $2,850 to $7,950.
+Boise’s construction labor costs are about 3% below the national average, and the median home value of $456,000 makes a quality fence a worthwhile investment.
+About 57% of Boise’s housing stock was built before 1990, so many properties have fences due for replacement.
 See our privacy fence cost guide for detailed pricing by material and yard size.

 What should I look for in a Treasure Valley fence contractor?